afonttorres/calendar/README.md

 + Visual Studio Code

 ## Objectives and Features
 The objective of this project is to print either the present month calendar or a choosen one and be able to change its colors by chosing both date and theme in a form.
+If the current month is the one displayed, current day display will be lightly different.

 Actually was a mock application to joke with my mum but I would like to take it serious and refactor the code as well as add some features to it.